-But let’s back up for a minute and define what is a HIPAA.
-Let’s first define what HIPAA is.
-HIPAA is legislature that was proposed by Senators Kennedy and Kassebaum and signed into law by President Clinton in 1996.
+HIPAA is the legislature that was proposed by Senators Kennedy and Kassebaum and signed into law by President Clinton in 1996.

 Title II, a standard of electronic health care transactions

-This section defines a national standard by which companies that are transaction in Protected Health Information must follow.
+This section defines a national standard by which companies that are transacting in Protected Health Information must follow.

 Protected Health Information or PHI

-How is the data protected physically.
-It must be protected by security measures that will ensure the safekeeping of the data
+Data must be protected by physical security measures (locks, cameras) that will ensure the safekeeping of the data.

-training staff on how to handle PHI, backup procedures and even disaster recovery
+Staff must be trained on how to handle PHI, including backup procedures and even disaster recovery.

-Encrypting the data at rest in in transit.
+Protect data from unauthorized access.
+This includes encrypting the data at rest and in transit.

-First educate yourself.
+First, be sure to educate yourself.
 Being self-didactic is a good thing.
-Ask questions, google it.
+Ask questions (google them).
 I like the HIPAA Survival Guide website.
 I recommend you spend a couple of hours reading it.
 Sign up for the clear water compliance newsletter.

 If you are a larger company with a budget, then you can hire a security compliance company like 3 pillars out of WI.
 Keep in mind that most security consulting companies are just that – consulting.
 They don’t actually do the security, but they do check to make sure that you have the correct safeguards in place.
 They can do an audit to find out where you are falling short.